elleffe97/Master-Thesis/README.md

 2. Right-click on the **Model** folder and in the **Sub Diagrams** windows choose **New Diagram**.
    a.
 Search for **Composite Structure Diagram**, select it and click on **Next** button.
    b.
 Select the **Blank** project suggested, then click on **Next** button.
 Select a name for the diagram and click on **Next** button again.
    c.
-Following the instruction given in Section \ref{howto} construct the model using classes, parts (attributes), and associations.
+Construct the model using classes, parts (attributes), and associations.
 Remember to add the correct stereotypes to all the elements.

 ### Scripts execution